WilsonLTL/chatbot_widget/README.md

 ## Source Code:
 ### CSS:
+All css is include in frame, so just need to call frame.css in html

 #### frame.css:
 The main css of the bot UI, including the icon, live chat widget.